In Search of Technology that Enables Sales Success

 The definition of sales enablement is a bit of a moving target.
 Ask ten different marketing people what it means to them and you might get ten different answers.

 Each company has its own perspective, and rightfully so.
 How you enable a sales team with technology will vary based on what you sell, how you sell it, and who does the selling.
 For any given sales organization, then, examples of sales enablement efforts could include:

 - Sales training

 - Total Cost of Ownership (TCO) and other types of calculators

-In this overview, we’ll take a look at how the term is variously defined to see where we might find some common ground, and ultimately come to a simple understanding of what is meant by “sales enablement.”
+In this overview, we will take a look at how the term is defined.
+Perhaps we can come to a better understanding of what is meant by “sales enablement.”